310mc/https-310mc.github.io-tl/source/_posts/wildland/minitalk/shinobu_2.md

 {% img https://f005.backblazeb2.com/file/reitoouji/ro_oGR94G66febf13y6.webp?timestamp=1727971099811 %}

 {% bubble Shinobu smile %}
-Morisawa-dono, Tetora-kun and I all managed to climb with ease, so the staff praised us for our skills.
+Morisawa-dono, Tetora-kun and I all managed to climb up with ease, so the staff praised us for our skills.

 They even invited us to join a small upcoming competition.
 {% endbubble %}